sjentsch/lsjDocs/Other/References.rst

 References
 ==========

-Author’s note – I’ve mentioned it before, but I’ll quickly mention it again.
+Author’s note – I have mentioned it before, but I will quickly mention it again.
 This reference list is appallingly incomplete.
-Please don’t assume that these are the only sources I’ve relied upon.
+Please do not assume that these are the only sources I have relied upon.
 The final version of this book will have a *lot* more references.
-And if you see anything clever sounding in this book that doesn’t seem to have a reference, I can absolutely promise you that the idea was someone else’s.
-This is an introductory textbook: none of the ideas are original.
-I’ll take responsibility for all the errors, but I can’t take credit for any of the good stuff.
+And if you see anything clever sounding in this book that does not seem to have a reference, I can absolutely promise you that the idea was someone else’s.
+Thit is an introductory textbook: none of the ideas are original.
+I will take responsibility for all the errors, but I can not take credit for any of the good stuff.
 Everything smart in this book came from someone else, and they all deserve proper attribution for their excellent work.
-I just haven’t had the chance to give it to them yet.
+I just have not had the chance to give it to them yet.

 .. _Adair_1984: